shaofeihuang/ASTRAL/README.md

 1. Navigate to the "System Model" tab
 2. Click "Generate AutomationML File"
 3. The system creates an AutomationML representation of the system.
 This process may take several minutes depending on the complexity of the system architecture and threat model
-4. Check the generated AutomationML file and make sure the file starts with "```xml" on the first line.
-If not, download to edit then upload the edited file
+4. Check the generated AutomationML file and update the exposure probabilities with real-world data
-4. Download the .aml file if needed.
+5. Download the .aml file if needed

 ### Step 7: Bayesian Network Analysis
-1. Navigate to the "Analysis" tab
+1. Navigate to the "Bayesian Analysis" tab
 2. Optionally change the system installation date if needed
 3. Click "Load Model Attributes".
 Probabilistic model of exposure (successful attack), severe impact, and risk score is computed automatically
 4. Edit model attribute values, change "Attacker ID" and "Attack Feasibility (AF) Modifier" values, if needed